Description

 Experiments:

-About Polarizers: Only vertically oriented light waves may pass through the polarizing filter on the left.
+Only vertically oriented light waves may pass through the polarizing filter on the left.
 Only horizontally oriented light waves may pass through the filter on the right.
 If the filter on the left is placed on top of the filter on the right, no light will be able to pass through at all.

 If the polarizing filters are aligned parallel to each other, light may pass freely through both filters.
 By placing transparent objects between two polarizing filters, it is possible to identify those materials which rotate polarized light!